 Decisions.
 Choices.
 Consequences.

-I was astonished at what he told me about my past health issues including the heart stress I experienced at birth (I wasn’t suppose to live, nor my mom).
 He went on with the examination and then backed up and looked at me and said, “if you don’t stop drinking coke you will be taking injections for diabetes.”

 Well, after hearing those piercing words, I knew I had to stop, cold turkey, no weaning… just quit consuming cokes and sodas.

 ARE YOU WILLING?